Bhupatindra Malla: The palace of fifty-five windows

 The palace of fifty five windows (Nepal bhasa: 𑐒𑐾𑐒𑐵𑐥𑐵𑐗𑑂𑐫, ngé ngāpā jhya) was the remodeling of a palace first constructed by King Jayayakshya Malla which was damaged in the earthquake of 1681.
 Bhupatindra later remodeled the palace with fifty-five windows and today is considered a great example of Nepalese woodcarving.
 There is one misconception that Bhupatindra Malla built the palace with fifty-five windows to provide one for each of his fifty-five wives.
 However, there isn't much evidence to support this as Bhupatindra likely only had a single queen.
 Moreover, the palace was likely made for musical purposes as supported by the recent discoveries of 147 carvings of musical rāgas and their names on the cornice separating the ground floor and the first floor of the palace.

 The construction of this palace was completed in 1708 after which Bhupatindra Malla had a Chitrakar paint frescoes on the second floor.
 The walls on the second floor of the palace are painted with Paubha paintings depicting various religious scenes and the portraits of the royal figures.
 The central fresco contains a portrait of Vishvarupa and his consort.
 The Vishvarupa has multiple layers of head while the mythical Mount Meru forms the background.
 The central head of the Vishvarupa has the face of Bhupatindra Malla.
 On one of the eyebrows of the figure, the snake king and his army of serpents is seated.
-Similarly, on the two shoulders of the Vishvarupa stands Ganesha and Kumara while the chest of the Vishvarupa contains a scene from the Ramayana where Rama and his allies are seated in a golden chariot and are fighting a ten headed Ravana and his army.
-A lotus plant sprouts from the navel of the Vishvarupa, where the creater deity Brahma is seated.
+Similarly, on the two shoulders of the Vishvarupa stand Ganesha and Kumara while the chest of the Vishvarupa contains a scene from the Ramayana where Rama and his allies are seated in a golden chariot and are fighting a ten headed Ravana and his army.
+A lotus plant sprouts from the navel of the Vishvarupa, where the creator deity Brahma is seated.
 Brahma is being attacked by demon forces of Madhu and Kaitavya and is being defended by Shiva and his divine army.
 Similarly, the Vishvarupa is embracing a female figure who has a white complexion and a distinctive nevus on her chin, identifying her as Queen Vishva Lakshmi.
-Similarly, her ribbon which forms an elaborate head wear contains the word 'Sri Bhupatindra' written in the Newari script, further identifying her as Bhupatindra's queen.
+Similarly, her ribbon which forms an elaborate headwear contains the word 'Sri Bhupatindra' written in the Newari script, further identifying her as Bhupatindra's queen.
 Vishva Lakshmi is embracing her consort with her left arm while her right arm which holds a golden cup, contains a gold bangle the upper part of which has been modified into the figure of a blue coloured Bhairava and his consort Bhairavi.
 The Vishvarupa painting although heavily damaged has been described as the epitome of Nepalese painting and one of the rarest in the world.
 Historian Purushottam Lochan Shrestha further writes that: